 Feminized seeds contain two X chromosomes and no Y chromosome, which guarantees that they grow into female cannabis plants.
-This, in turn, ensures that the plants will grow flowers rich in THC or CBD (depending on whether you buy hemp or marijuana).
-Buying feminized seeds generally makes the process simpler, especially for novice growers, but growing a blend of male and female plants can allow you to pollinate the plants and produce your own weed seeds for sale in the future.
+This, in turn, ensures that the plants will grow flowers rich in THC or CBD (depending on whether you buy hemp or Cannabis).
+Buying feminized seeds generally makes the process simpler, especially for novice growers, but growing a blend of male and female plants can allow you to pollinate the plants and produce your own Cannabis seeds for sale in the future.

 If you want to grow both male and female cannabis plants, you can do so with un-sexed seeds.
 However, you will need to keep each plant separate from the others.
 Otherwise, the male plants might pollinate the females when you don’t want them to.
 Once a female plant receives pollen from a male, it stops producing flowers and starts producing seeds instead.
-Growers typically prefer to reserve one female plant to pollinate with a male while keeping the rest of the female plants separate, so they grow large yields of flower.
+Growers typically prefer to reserve one female plant to pollinate with a male while keeping the rest of the female plants separate, so they grow large amounts of flower.

 Regular or Autoflower Cannabis Seeds?